solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ## Routing to your Lambda(s)

-Now that Gloo Edge is running with our credentials set up, you can go ahead and create the Gloo Edge config to enable routing to your AWS Lambdas.
+Now that Gloo Gateway is running with our credentials set up, you can go ahead and create the Gloo Gateway config to enable routing to your AWS Lambdas.

 First create an Upstream CR: